Great Wildebeest Migration Tanzania Safari

 Group Size: Minimum 10

-Contact our Africa Expert for the next available departure.
+Daily, on customized basis – contact our Africa Experts for the next available departure date.

 From US$7,800 / CA$10,365 – single

-Prices are shown in US$ and CA$, per person based on two people sharing twin accommodation and one person in single accommodation.
+Prices are “starting from” rates, shown in US$ and CA$, per person based on two people sharing a twin room or one person in a single room.

 009481 - W20